Wes Hohenstein: Career

-Wesley Hohenstein earned a meteorology degree from Saint Louis University.
+Hohenstein earned a meteorology degree from Saint Louis University.
 He began his career in Lafayette, Louisiana working for the CBS station as a weekend meteorologist.
 After nearly three years at KLFY as weekend and then weekday morning meteorologist, he moved to Salt Lake City.
 While in Utah, Wes worked on the morning show for KTVX, the ABC affiliate.

-Wes arrived at KPRC-TV in Houston to replace morning meteorologist, Chuck George, who left the station in February 2003 to take care of his ill mother.
+In early 2003, Hohenstein arrived at KPRC-TV in Houston to replace morning meteorologist, Chuck George, who left the station in February 2003 to take care of his ill mother.
 George eventually landed at KOLD-TV in Tucson, Arizona where he is currently the chief meteorologist.
-After nearly three years at KPRC-TV in Houston, Hohenstein was replaced briefly by Byron Miranda and then Anthony Yanez on the morning news.

-After leaving KPRC-TV, Wes was again linked to Chuck George, this time at KOLD-TV while briefly freelancing in Tucson at the same station.
-Wes arrived in Raleigh in September 2006 as the Chief Meteorologist at WNCN.
+While in Houston, Hohenstein was known for the Sunshine Award, where he visited schools across southeast Texas in the station's helicopter nearly every day.
+After departing from KPRC-TV in February 2006, Hohenstein was again linked to Chuck George, this time at KOLD-TV while briefly freelancing in Tucson at the same station.

-Hohenstein can be seen alongside anchors Angela Taylor, Russ Bowen and Jeff Jones every weeknight on WNCN news at 5, 6 and 11 p.m.
+Wes arrived in Raleigh in September 2006 as the Chief Meteorologist at WNCN (then-affiliated with NBC).
+He can be seen alongside anchors Angela Taylor, Russ Bowen and Jeff Jones every weeknight on CBS 17 News at 5, 6 and 11 p.m.
 He has also worked with news anchors Melanie Sanders, Pam Saulsby, Sean Maroney, Donald Jones, Bill Fitzgerald and Penn Holderness in the past at WNCN.
-You can also hear his weather reports on some Cumulus Broadcasting radio stations in the Triangle and Fayetteville.
+His weather reports can also be heard on some Cumulus Broadcasting radio stations in the Triangle and Fayetteville.

+In 2011, Hohenstein had the misfortune of swallowing a bug live on TV one day during his weather broadcast and, thanks to the Internet, made news all around the world.
 The station started a promotional campaign in 2012 where Hohenstein is presenting weather facts at the beginning only to reveal an odd setting for the promo part of the way through.
 The most unusual of these promos has Hohenstein presenting a weather fact standing in an area lake while in a shirt and tie.
 The promos end with the line "I'm Chief Meteorologist Wes Hohenstein and that's a fact."

-The promos were well-received in the market and won an Emmy Award for the station in 2014.
+These promos were well-received in the market and won an Emmy Award for the station in 2014.

-In 2013, NBC-17 changed its brand to WNCN to better reflect its local news commitment.
 Hohenstein has also been a part of several changes on the evening anchor desk at WNCN.
 Evening news anchor Penn Holderness left the station at the beginning of 2014 followed by news anchor Pam Saulsby departing in the summer of 2014.
-In early 2016, the station switched from an NBC affiliate, to a CBS affiliate, changing with WRAL-TV.
-The station started its life as a CBS affiliate calling itself CBS North Carolina, but switched to CBS 17 in 2018.
+In February 2016, WNCN switched its affiliation from NBC to CBS with the former network now on WRAL-TV.